 This example generates a URL to a web report within the Axiom file system.
-If used on its own like this, you could copy the URL into a Hyperlink component.
-However you can also use the function to supply a URL to the HREF content tag for a Formatted Grid component.
+If used on its own like this, you could copy the URL into a Hyperlink component within an Axiom form or a web report.
+You could also use the function to supply a URL to the HREF content tag for a Formatted Grid component.